 • Read Time 9 min

 Does your marketing often drop the L-bomb?
 You know the one: leads.
-They obsess over building perfect websites, landing pages, forms, content, and call-to-actions to have a modicum of chance to catch a prospect’s eye and attract their interest.
+They obsess over building perfect websites, landing pages, forms, content, and call-to-actions to have a modicum of a chance to catch a prospect’s eye and attract their interest.
 Entire marketing budgets are devoted to their infinite pursuit and persuasion.

 But if you’re like most companies, when it comes to attracting your customers, the only thing your marketing’s dropping is the ball.